Change Started

 Livelihood

-Forest resources provide economic sustenance for billions of people around the world, Uttar Pradesh is no different.
+Forest resources provide economic sustenance for billions of people around the world, and Uttar Pradesh is no different.
 Many species of trees are used for wood, food, medicine, fuel, fodder, fiber, organic fertilizers, and a host of other products.

 Here is what UP Forests mentions: